iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ```

 ??? note "About the primary `InferenceService`"
     Naming the model with the suffix `-0` (and the candidate with the suffix `-1`) simplifies the rollout initialization.
-However, any names can be specified.
+However, any name can be specified.

-    The label `iter8.tools/watch: "true"` lets Iter8 know that it should pay attention to changes to this InferenceService.
+    The label `iter8.tools/watch: "true"` lets Iter8 know that it should pay attention to changes to this `InferenceService`.

 Inspect the deployed `InferenceService`: